(Left to right) Paddy Maclennan, Alex Kidd (Captain) and Barry Simpson

 It’s vital that our efforts to broaden our talent pool are on-going because many former low handicap golfers do not necessarily seek out opportunities for representative team golf – outside of their own clubs.
 They are therefore unaware of the competitive opportunities offered by Somerset’s Senior Team

 Over last winter, we identified a total of # eleven new recruits who participated in our pre-season trials. held in March and April"

 # included a number of “comeback kids” who were unavailable during 2017

 The players competing in our pre-season trials came from the following clubs (alpha order):

 Bath; Brean; Burnham & Berrow; Cricket St Thomas; Enmore Park; Mendip Spring; Oake Manor; Taunton & Pickeridge; The Mendip; Wells; Weston-super-Mare

 A Seniors Factsheet which illustrates the competitive opportunities provided by SGU Seniors can be accessed elsewhere on this page

-Any golfer currently over 55 years (or approaching this milestone in 2017), with a handicap of 5 or less should consider finding out more about the opportunities for playing team golf at County level.
+Any golfer currently over 55 years (or approaching this milestone in 2019) with a handicap of 5 or less should consider finding out more about what’s involved in playing representative team golf at County level.
 Read the Factsheet (click the button on the right) and contact eithe Alex, Paddy or Barry for any further guidance